telerik/blazor-docs/components/grid/editing/overview.md

 # Grid CRUD Operations Overview

 CRUD operations with the Grid for Blazor are done through the dedicated CRUD events it exposes for data editing.
-You can use them to trasfer the changes to the actual data source (for example, call a service, or use the `SaveChanges()` method of your context).
+You can use them to transfer the changes to the actual data source (for example, call a service, or use the `SaveChanges()` method of your context).

 List of the available events: